karthikindia/ntkrtmpserver/README.md

-# ntkrtmpserver
+# Naam Tamilar RTMP Server - dedicated to [Naam Tamilar Web TV](http://tv.naamtamilar.org)

 ![](https://github.com/karthikindia/ntkrtmpserver/blob/master/flowdiagram.png)

-Naam Tamilar RTMP Server

 This project updated as open source for future use of Naam Tamilar Political Party.
 To contribute to the party and in some case if there is any possibilities if i cannot support them for long term.